Alex Michaelides: Work

+"I made three films", Michaelides said of his screenwriting career, "and they went from bad to worse".
+After meeting someone at a party who told him that, having seen one of the films, "I didn’t expect you to be so interesting", he decided to give up on films and write a novel.

 Michaelides' debut novel, The Silent Patient, was the No. 1 New York Times Bestseller of Hardcover Fiction in its first week and was the bestselling hardback debut in the US for 2019.
 It was a Sunday Times top 10 bestseller for seven weeks.
 On Amazon.com, it was the No. 2 most sold for 2019 in their list of Most Sold Books in fiction and named as their number one thriller of 2019.
 It also won the Goodreads Choice Award for Best Mystery & Thriller of 2019, was chosen as a Richard & Judy Book Club pick and as a Book of the Month in The Times.
 It was shortlisted for a Barry for best debut and Barnes and Noble's Book of the Year.
 Brad Pitt's production company, Plan B, is developing The Silent Patient as a film.

 Michaelides' second novel, The Maidens, was published on 10 June 2021 by Orion Publishing (UK) and on 15 June 2021 by Celadon Books (US).
 It is a psychological detective story about a series of murders at a Cambridge college.
 The novel debuted at number two on The New York Times fiction best-seller list for the week ending 19 June 2021.